 If you know or love a health care giver, consider supporting them with a special Health Care Hero T shirt this Valentine’s Day! (affiliate link)

 “One kind word can warm three winter months.”
 Japanese Proverb

 “No act of kindness, however small, is ever wasted.”
 Aesop

 “Spread love wherever you go.
 Let no one ever come to you without leaving happier.”
 Mother Theresa

 “Caring for others is important, but Covid-19 taught us that sometimes, by caring for yourself, you’re caring for others, too.”
 Becca Kaye

 “Kind words are like honey, sweet to the soul and healthy for the body.”
 Proverbs 16:24

 Enjoy this “February Calendar” as a free printable handout you can use with your patients!

 Is there certain information in cardiac care that you would like to see addressed this month?
-Comment and let me know! subscribe to my email for weekly tips and information on senior health and caregiving!
+Comment and let me know!
+Subscribe to my email for a few printable health care FREEBIES, tips and information on senior health and caregiving!